s-holness/s-holness.github.io/JsetFramework.md

 where:

-- \(f\) is a function that maps each key \(a_{ik}\) to a unique identifier.
-The function \(f\) could be deterministic or probabilistic.
+- $f$ is a function that maps each key $a_{ik}$ to a unique identifier.
+The function $f$ could be deterministic or probabilistic.
-  - If \(f\) is deterministic, then it is a bijection, meaning that it maps each key to a unique identifier and each identifier to a unique key.
+  - If $f$ is deterministic, then it is a bijection, meaning that it maps each key to a unique identifier and each identifier to a unique key.
 This is akin to a function that always produces the same output for the same input.
-  - If \(f\) is probabilistic, then it maps each key to a random number with a certain probability distribution.
+  - If $f$ is probabilistic, then it maps each key to a random number with a certain probability distribution.
 This is akin to a function that may produce different outputs for the same input based on certain probabilities.

-- Each key \(a_{ik}\) is a string, number, or a function that returns a string or number.
+- Each key $a_{ik}$ is a string, number, or a function that returns a string or number.
 This is consistent with the classic definition of JSON keys.

-- Each value \(a_{iv}\) is an element of a type dictionary \(D\), which is defined for a specific use case. \(D\) is a subset of a general super dictionary \(D_{super}\), which contains all possible types.
+- Each value $a_{iv}$ is an element of a type dictionary $D$, which is defined for a specific use case. $D$ is a subset of a general super dictionary $D_{super}$, which contains all possible types.
 The types can include but are not limited to:
   - Basic data types: string, number, boolean, null
   - Data structures: array, object, map
-  - Functions: functions that return a value of a type in \(D\)
+  - Functions: functions that return a value of a type in $D$
   - Other JSets: allowing for nested JSON objects

-- The \(J_{set}\) is fundamentally unordered.
+- The $J_{set}$ is fundamentally unordered.
 If an order is to be considered, it must be defined separately through an operation.
 This operation could be a sort function that orders the tuples in the JSet based on their keys or values, or it could be a more complex function that orders the tuples based on some other criteria.
 The order is not inherent to the JSet, but is a property that is defined on it by an operation.

 ### Definition: Non-Commutative JSet Union with Nested Conflict Resolution